 Dying or abscessed teeth can be extremely obvious and painful, or asymptomatic.
 So never, ever let the level of your discomfort be the determining factor when it comes to seeking out dental care.
 The sooner you see your dentist, the better chances you have of saving your tooth.

 What’s exactly happening during the actual root canal procedure?
 Depending on the specific dentist’s office you’re at, the step-by-step process will look something like this:

 Your dentist will use a topical gel to gently numb your gum tissues.
-A few minutes later, they’ll inject a local anesthetic into the nerves that supply your tooth/teeth in that area of your mouth.
+A few minutes later, they’ll inject a local anesthetic near the nerves that supply your tooth/teeth in that area of your mouth.
 This step will ensure that you’re fully numbed and don’t have to feel anything other than a little pressure.

 A protective barrier called a “dental dam” is placed over your tooth to isolate it from the rest of your mouth.
 This thin sheet of stretchy material also prevents anything else from going into your mouth.
 If you tend to feel a little claustrophobic or have a sensitive gag reflex, you may want to consider sedation to keep you comfortable.
 Otherwise, most people just feel like they’re holding something in their mouth.
 As long as you’re able to take deep breaths in and out of your nose, you’ll do just fine!
 Be sure to communicate with your dentist if you have any allergies or sinus issues.